 - Use an oven thermometer.
 Most home ovens do not give accurate temperature readings.
 To ensure the meringues bake to the perfect consistency, buy an oven thermometer to check that the temperature is a perfect 200 F.

-Yes, we chose cherry and blueberry to create 4th of July Meringue Cookies.
+Yes, we chose cherry and berry blue to create 4th of July Meringue Cookies.
 However, you can make these with any instant gelatin powder you like for different colors!

 Meringue Cookies tend to crack when the oven is too hot.
 Double check your temperature with an oven thermometer before baking.